Your breasts belong to you: now’s the time to get to know them

 Your homework for today!

-Practising talking about challenges together is really useful too.
+It’s really useful to practise talking about challenges together.
 Men especially are trained by western society to fix problems quickly and efficiently.
 With breastfeeding, you’re helping the mother to find solutions, so she can gradually work her way through difficulties, find her own ways that work, and build up her relationship with the baby.

 Many mothers have to move and find themselves isolated, because of relationship break-up or family disagreements or poverty.
 It can be daunting and depressing when you don’t know anybody, and it takes time and effort to build up a support network.
 It’s not your fault: many so-called civilised societies treat mothering like dirt.
 You are a valuable person and so is your baby.
-Your new community will be blessed by your company – when they get to meet you!
+You and your baby will be a blessing to your new community – when they get to meet you!

 When you write your birth plan

-It will help your midwives, doctors, and birth partner if you include the information that you plan to breastfeed your baby.
+include the information that you plan to breastfeed your baby.
+This will help your midwives, doctors, and birth partner.

 They need to know that you want skin-to-skin contact with your baby immediately after birth, for an unhurried time.
 Many hospitals throughout the world provide this as standard care.
-Some haven’t discovered yet how valuable it is: you can help educate them by requesting this basic human need.
+Some haven’t discovered yet how valuable it is.
+You can help educate them by requesting this basic human need.
+What’s the best time to discuss your needs and expectations with your health care providers?
+Now, while you’re pregnant!

 Get your information together